 He had his first major success at 22 with a leading role in The Last Picture Show (1971), for which he received an Academy Award nomination.
 Two years later, he won yet another Oscar nomination, this time for Best Supporting Actor in Thunderbolt and Lightfoot (1974).

-Bridges worked steadily throughout the rest of the 1970s, starring in a number of films including Hearts of the West (1975) and Stay Hungry (1976).
-The 1980s brought further triumph: In 1984, Bridges starred in the romantic hit Against All Odds and won yet another Oscar nomination for his leading role in Starman.
+Jeff worked steadily throughout the rest of the 1970s, starring in a number of films including Hearts of the West (1975) and Stay Hungry (1976).
+The 1980s brought further triumph: In 1984, Jeff starred in the romantic hit Against All Odds and won yet another Oscar nomination for his leading role in Starman.
 He continued to find further acclaim for his work in such movies as Jagged Edge (1985), The Morning After (1986), Tucker: The Man and His Dream (1988) and The Fabulous Baker Boys (1989).
 Acclaimed performances in the 90's followed with The Fisher King (1991), Fearless (1993), American Heart (1995) (which also marked his producing debut), The Mirror Has Two Faces (1996) and The Big Lebowski (1998).
-In 1999, Bridges returned to the thriller milieu with Arlington Road, and then switched gears with Albert Brooks' comedy drama The Muse.
+In 1999, Jeff returned to the thriller milieu with Arlington Road, and then switched gears with Albert Brooks' comedy drama The Muse.
 Along with Sharon Stone and Nick Nolte, he starred in the film Simpatico (1999) which wasn't well received, but fared better in The Contender (2000), for which he received his fourth Academy Award nod.
 In the Oscar-nominated Seabiscuit (2003), he played real life Charles Howard, Seabiscuit's warm-hearted millionaire owner who took a risk on a scrawny horse with crooked legs.

-Most recently, he starred in Hell or High Water (2016) which earned him numerous nominations for Best Performance By An Actor in a Supporting Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
+He appeared in the film Hell or High Water (2016) which earned him numerous nominations for Best Performance By An Actor in a Supporting Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.
 He also starred in Kingsman: The Golden Circle(2017) and Only the Brave (2017).

-Bridges is married to photographer Susan Geston, whom he met in 1975 while working on Rancho Deluxe.
+Jeff is married to photographer Susan Geston, whom he met in 1975 while working on Rancho Deluxe.
 They have three daughters and a granddaughter born in 2011.
 Jeff is a practicing Buddhist and has learned Transcendental Meditation.